BBGMoura/obsidian-software/Java/Spring/Spring Boot/@Autowire vs Constructor Injection.md

 The dependency between the two components are explicitly declared the code design allows a mock instance of Multiplier to be injected at runtime.

 Also, Construction injection helps in creating immutable objects.
 This is because the constructor is the only way to create new objects.
 Once we create a bean, we cannot alter it's dependencies anymore.

+On the other hand, setter injection allows dependency injection after creation.
+This creates mutable objects, which are not thread-safe in a multi-threaded environment.